redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - Sometimes the setup bastion process may fail, because it is not able to have connectivity between the assisted-service API and the target cluster machines.
 Check for `firewalld` or `iptables` with rules in place that prevent traffic between these machines.
 A quick test that fixes the problem is to silence and/or disable `firewalld` and clean `iptables` rules.

-- For Jetlag to be able to copy, change the boot order, and boot the machines from the RHCOS image, the user needs to have writing access to the bmc, i.e., idrac in the case of Dell machines.
+- For Jetlag to be able to copy, change the boot order, and boot the machines from the RHCOS image, the user needs to have writing access to the BMC, i.e., iDRAC in the case of Dell machines.

 - The installation disks on the machines could vary from SATA/SAS to NVME, and therefore the `/dev/disk/by-path` IDs will vary.